 The process is essential because water purity is critical for a number of industries including pharmaceutical, manufacturing, power generation and water supplying.
 The presence of bacteria or other inorganic compounds can indicate filtration, storage or system failure.
 Contamination can also create problems such as damaging industrial systems or negatively impacting product quality which will threaten profitability and the health of consumers.
 Furthermore, the knowledge of the purity of water will protect users, suppliers and the environment as the water can be used, supplied and disposed of in the most safe, cost efficient and environmentally friendly way.

 How are Gas Sensors used for TOC Analysis?

-Edinburgh Sensors supply TOC analysers to measure the CO2 concentration produced by oxidising the organic carbon in a water sample, allowing the TOC to be calculated.
+Edinburgh Sensors supply Total Organic Carbon analysers to measure the CO2 concentration produced by oxidising the organic carbon in a water sample, allowing the TOC to be calculated.
 This TOC analysis value determines one measure of how clean the water sample is.

 - Gas sensors are required for TOC analysis in the water supply industry

 Organic carbon must be identified in water sources because it can be present as a result of decaying natural organic matter such as human acid or amines and synthetic sources such as fertilisers and detergents.

 TOC analysis provides an indication of contaminations in the water source, which enables its disinfection in water treatment facilities.
 This involves the reaction of the source water with chloride containing disinfectants in order to produce chlorinate disinfection by-products.